 - "An Enduring Monument: C. P. E. Bach and the Musical Sublime."
 In C. P. E. Bach Studies.

 - "Haydn's London Trios and the Rhetoric of the Grotesque."
 In Engaging Rhetoric, ed.
 Tom Beghin, Sander Goldberg and Elisabeth Le Guin.
-Chicago University Press, forthcoming.
+Chicago University Press.